DataIntellectTech/kdb-parquet/README.md

 "#####################################"
 ```

-## Comparison to ETL EmbedPy interface
+## Comparison to kx EmbedPy interface

 The [embedPy interface](https://code.kx.com/q/ml/embedpy/) is a flexiable APi that allows python and kdb+ to share memory and interact with each another.
 In theory the universe of functionality available within python is opened up to kdb+.
 However this flexability does come at a certain cost when it comes to performance.
 In the example below we create a simple parquet file with 1 million rows and a small number of columns and import this file into kdb+ via the embedpy interface and for comparison directly via the functionality available in this repository.
 It can be clearly seen example the translation of data into python and then subsequently to kdb+ has a large overhead, with the import being twice as slow.
 When working interactively with kdb+ this may not be an issue, however when speed is an issue for applications such as EOD exports from an external system this may be an important factor.
 Furthermore, the number of temporal variables supported natively, rather than needing special transformations when involving embedpy may be important.
 With that said the embedpy suite has a number of other features that make it generally a more useful tool.
 This example is meant to highlight the improvements that can be made by writing a custom application in this specific instance:

 ```